-Gender Impact Assessment (GIA) Status Doe Does this Council report recommendation u) Introduce a new policy, program and/or YES □ service; or v) Is it a review of a policy, program and/or service; A GIA has been completed. \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ that directly and significantly impacts the public?
+Gender Impact Assessment (GIA) Status Doe s this Council report recommendation u) Introduce a new policy, program and service; or /or YES □ A GIA has been completed. v) Is it a review of a policy, program and/or service; A GIA has been completed. that that directly and significantly impacts the public?
 NO 🗵 A GIA is not required.
 Link to Gender Impact Assessment GIA - Not applicable